-Figure 15 shows safety belt use levels by county for the last three annual statewide surveys.
-The rates presented in the graph are for the current survey year (2019).
+Figure 15 shows safety belt use levels by county for the last four annual statewide surveys.
+The rates presented in the graph are for the current survey year (2022).
 It is important to note that the statewide survey design is not intended to provide official county safety belt use rates but rather a single, statewide safety belt use rate.
-However, conducting the annual survey in the same way each year (same times, same place, same observer) enables the examination of trends in usage per county.
-The 2019 results indicate that only three counties measured highest-to-date usage rates for the past three survey years.
-They were Duval, Pasco, and Lee counties.
+However, conducting the annual survey in the same way each year enables the examination of trends in usage per county.
+Note that the site locations changed for 2022 (for the 2017-2021 surveys, sites remained the same), so this contributes some disruption.
+The 2022 results indicate that two counties measured highest-to-date usage rates for the past five survey years (Collier and Seminole), three yielded annual usage increases (Duval, Hillsborough, and Pasco) and six counties (Alachua, Escambia, Miami-Dade, Palm Beach, St. Johns, and Volusia) measured their lowest rates since before the 2017 resample of sites.

 Figure 15.
-Trend in Safety Belt Usage by County: 2017-2019
+Trend in Safety Belt Use Rate by County: 2017-2022